leg1337/legendary-s-admin/README.md

 (any other version you may already have of this script are irrelevant and useless, no key features are available)

 enjoy ;)

+-- noticed slight "Luraph Script" problems, will fix in a bit